 Based on our last post, “How to begin with Google Analytics”, you now have the power to install Google Analytics and track your users’ interactions with your website.
-You have the ability to set goals that clearly identify measurements for key performance indicators (KPI).
-So now let’s discuss how to track events.
+Our next tutorial is all about how to set up tracking events in Google Analytics.

 What are Events?